backswan0/sparta-week3-planner-develop/README.md

 ## 🚀 Key Features

-- Implement CRUD functionality for plans.
+- Implements CRUD functionality for `plans`.
-- Save data in an SQL database using JPA.
+- Saves data in an SQL database using JPA.

 ## 📜 More Information